kylpo/notes/Decorators.md

 As shown, we can pass arguments to these decorators to throttle the event, auto-measure the window's width and height, and more.
 Convenient, and co-located.

 Just one more benefit to consider.
-Since I am standardizing my global events with these decorators, I can enforce using something like `subscribe-ui-events` to delegate events.
-The primary benefit of this event delegation is to only measure expensive things like `width` and `height` once, not for each listener.
+Since we are standardizing our global events with these decorators, we can enforce using something like [subscribe-ui-event](https://github.com/yahoo/subscribe-ui-event) to delegate events.
+This event delegation allows us to only measure expensive things like `width` and `height` once, then pass them down, as opposed to the default of each listener making these measurements.
 More on this in a future post.

 ## Which global events are these decorators helpful for?
 I plan to use them for Web and React Native.

 Web:
+- scroll
+  - `@scroll`
+  - `@scrollStart`
+  - `@scrollEnd`
+- resize
+  - `@resize`
-- `scroll`, scrollStart, scrollEnd
+  - `@resizeStart`
-- `resize`, resizeStart, resizeEnd
+  - `@resizeEnd`
 - matchMedia
   - `@media('(min-width: 500px)')`
 - keypress
   - `@keydown('Escape')`
-- `visibilitychange`
+- visibilitychange

 React Native:
 - keyboard visibility